Cheranmadevi

 Cheranmahadevi is a panchayat town in Tirunelveli district in the Indian state of Tamil Nadu.

 Etymology

-The name "Cheranmahadevi" is combination of Three words "Cheran", "Maha", and "Devi" (Translation: Cheran's daughter Devi).
+The name "Cheranmahadevi" is a combination of three words "Cheran", "Maha", and "Devi" (Translation: Cheran's daughter Devi).

+History

+Cheranmahadevi has historical significance within the Tirunelveli region, with references in early Tamil sources and inscriptions indicating its importance during the Chola and Pandya periods.
+Owing to its location along the Thamirabarani River, the area developed as an agricultural and religious centre in southern Tamil Nadu.
+During the colonial and post‑Independence periods, Cheranmahadevi emerged as an important administrative centre.
+Scholarly studies on the genesis of Cheranmahadevi Taluk note that the town’s historical prominence, population distribution, and connectivity contributed to its designation as a taluk headquarters within Tirunelveli district.

 Geography

 Cheranmahadevi is located on the bank of the Thamirabarani River.
 It is roughly 15 km west of Tirunelveli in the foothills of Kozhundana Malai.

-Kannadian canal is the first such canal along the Thamirabarani river.
+Kannadian canal is the first canal along the Thamirabarani river.

-Manimegala the daughter of B.Muthukumar is currently living in Cheranmahadevi.

 Demographics

 As of 2001 India census, Cheranmahadevi had a population of 16,320.
 Males constituted 49% of the population and females 51%.
 Cheranmahadevi has an average literacy rate of 77%, higher than the national average of 59.5%; with male literacy of 83% and female literacy of 71%.
 9% of the population is under 6.

 Government and politics

 Cheranmahadevi is Taluk headquarters with a subcollector office within the town and with Judicial Court 1 km away.
 Cheranmahadevi assembly constituency is part of the Tirunelveli Lok Sabha constituency.